 The overall shoe stitching is amazing and even a step up from the normally excellent Imperial stitching.

-I wore them around a few days.
-They were comfortable and fit true to size.
+I wore them around and they felt true to size.

 For vintage (old) shoes, these shoes were in good shape.
 I did give them a good shine.
 This was my process on these shoes:

 - Clean and sanitize the interior of the shoe with 70% isopropyl alcohol

 - Wipe down the upper with a damp cloth

 - Polish with Allen Edmonds Black Premium Shoe Polish